Pharmacist and Intern Pharmacist Vaccinators

 Prior to establishing a vaccination service, the pharmacist must ensure that they have a space that enables them to administer vaccines in a safe manner that provides for patient privacy and confidentiality.
 Consideration of where your client will wait for the post-immunisation wait time¥ is also important.
 They should always be within line of sight.
 Your Immunisation Coordinator can provide advice on this.

 ¥ COVID-19 vaccination wait time is 15 minutes.
 For other vaccinations the 20-minute waiting period continues to be the best option.
-However, adolescents aged 13 years or older and adults who are receiving only an influenza vaccination and who meet ALL the following criteria may not need to wait for 20 minutes post-vaccination:
+However, adolescents aged 13 years or older and adults who are receiving only an influenza vaccination and who meet ALL of the following criteria may not need to wait for 20 minutes post-vaccination:

 1. do not have a history of severe allergic reactions,